-I Required Reading: (1) Hitchcock, James, History of the Catholic Church: From the Apostolic Age to the Third Millennium, San Francisco: Ignatius Press, 2012; (2) Comiskey, John P. My Heart's Best Wishes for You, A Biography of Archbishop John Walsh, Montreal & Kingston: McGill-Queen's University Press, 2012; (3) primary and secondary documents as provided in the "course pack" obtained from the UWO bookstore; (4) additional reading as may be indicated by the professor from time to time.
-(The "course pack" is ordered through the Western bookstore under The 5123A/5124B.
-The books may also be found there - look for them in the Theology section.)
+- (1) Hitchcock, James, History of the Catholic Church: From the Apostolic Age to the Third Millennium, San Francisco: Ignatius Press, 2012; - (2) Comiskey, John P. My Heart's Best Wishes for You, A Biography of Archbishop John Walsh, Montreal & Kingston: McGill-Queen's University Press, 2012; - (3) Primary and secondary documents as provided in the "custom course book" obtained from the UWO bookstore; (The "course book" is ordered through the Western bookstore under The5123A/5124B.
+The textbooks may also be found there.)
+Students have the option to obtain the documents through "Course Readings" at the A. P. Mahoney Library. - (4) Additional reading as may be indicated by the professor from time to time.